 File servers must be registered with IT to receive a static IP address.
 By registering your server you provide information needed to contact you in case your server is found to be vulnerable or disrupting network traffic.
 Most printers today contain both memory and data processing capability and are treated as file servers for the purpose of network registration.

 Computers, servers, printers and other devices that are registered and connected to the UNH network are checked periodically for basic vulnerabilities that could be attributed to lack of sufficient operating system updates, appropriate virus protection or other practices.
 UNH Network Operations conducts this service using standard industry tools and does not view the contents of the computer, server or printer.
-As an owner, administrator or user of a computer, you are urged to use the Good Practices and Procedures documented on this web site to protect your computer.
+As an owner, administrator or user of a computer, you are urged to use the UNH Server Best Practices guidelines protect your computer.

 What happens if my computer or server is found to be vulnerable or causing problems?

 If your computer or server is found to be vulnerable or causing problems on the UNH network, IT may temporarily disconnect the device from the UNH Network until we can contact you and work with you to determine what is causing the problem.
 If you are properly registered on the UNH Network, you will receive notifications by email when the scanning system finds critical vulnerabilities ("security holes") and you must follow the provided recommendation(s) to address the problems and regain access to the UNH Network.
 In addition to the email recommendations, you should also use product manuals, system 'help' features or information provided by the manufacturer's website for guidance on how to fix security holes.